 Customer Success Software

-If you use software such as Zendesk or Service Hub, integrating it with your CRM will make valuable service data visible to all relevant teams.
-You can more efficiently solve customer problems and bolster future sales by approving your offering.
+Integrating software such as Zendesk or Service Hub with your CRM will make valuable service data visible to all relevant teams.
+As a result, you can more efficiently solve customer problems and bolster future sales by approving your offering.

 Plus, you can ensure customer service needs are always accounted for.